 0.5~1 0.03~0.06

-How much Flourish potassium must I dose to reach 20ppm, approximately the weekly dosage rate used in both EI and ADA dosing approaches?
-By proportionately extrapolating from the stated ratio in bold below, it is 50ml (10 times the 2ppm that is present in every 5ml).
-So if you are copying either the EI or ADA dosing approach, for potassium, you would dose 50ml per week using Seachem Potassium.
-You might want to divide up the weekly dosage to even out the dosing; so if you do daily dosing, it will be dosing 50/7 ~ approximately 7ml daily.
+How much Flourish potassium do I need to dose to reach 20ppm, the approximate weekly dosage rate used in both the EI and ADA dosing approaches?
+Extrapolating proportionally from the ratio given in bold below, it is 50ml (10 times the 2ppm in each 5ml).
+So if you were to copy either the EI or ADA dosing approach for potassium, you would dose 50ml per week using Seachem Potassium.
+You may wish to split the weekly dose to even out the dosage, so if you are dosing daily, it will be 50/7 ~ approximately 7ml daily.

 Note that the figures are rounded for simplicity.